juliangrtz/juliangrtz/README.md

 - ⚔️ My interest in reverse engineering mainly emerged from games like Clash of Clans and Minecraft.
 - 👨‍🎓 I am currently studying computer science.
 - ✍️ Feel free to take a look at my technical blog: https://juliangrtz.me/
+  - Note: These links are not opened in a new tab.
+Press Ctrl while clicking them if you want to open them in a new tab.
   - [10/01/2024] <a href="https://juliangrtz.me/2024/01/10/mightyxor/" target="_blank">MightyXOR</a>
   - [10/01/2024] <a href="https://juliangrtz.me/2024/01/10/frida-ios-syscall-tracer/" target="_blank">frida-iOS-syscall-tracer</a>